 Keep an ongoing notepad on your phone, computer, or desk and every time you think of an item you need, add it to your grocery list.
 Plan your meals in advance in order to save.

-Try to pick one day or night a week that you’re going to get the planning and shopping done.
+Try to pick one day or night a week that you’re going to get the planning and grocery shopping done.
 On that day, look at your list.
 Plan out your meals in detail (including all ingredients needed) and add them to your list.

 Then, go through your pantry and fridge and make sure you don’t already have some of the ingredients.
 You can save money on your groceries by first taking this simple double-check.